Records of Lytes Cary date back to 1255 when it was known as Tuckers Cary (Towkerkary), after the Tucker family who owned it at that time.

 Sir Walter left the estate to the National Trust in 1948.

-The National Trust at Lytes Cary, Somerset have requested volunteers from local branches of the U3A and the Charltons Historical Society to research the history of the estate associated with the manor house.
-In particular, they wish to find out more about the historical usage of the land so it can be managed sympathetically.
-In May 2009, the South Somerset Archaeological Research Group (SSARG) joined the project and will be carrying out geophysical surveys and other investigations on the estate.
+The National Trust at Lytes Cary, Somerset requested volunteers from local branches of the U3A and the Charltons Historical Society to research the history of the estate associated with the manor house.
+In particular, they wished to find out more about the historical usage of the land so it can be managed sympathetically.
+In May 2009, the South Somerset Archaeological Research Group (SSARG) joined the project and carried out geophysical surveys and other investigations on the estate.

 Project members can access the documents, maps, photographs etc by selecting the 'Enter Project' link to the left.
 A valid user-name and password are required.

-If you are interested in joining the project or may have any information to offer, no matter how little, from your knowledge of the Lytes Cary estate or its surroundings, please email the in the first place - I'll put you in touch with the relevant team member.
+The project is now closed, but if you may have any information to offer from your knowledge of the Lytes Cary estate or its surroundings, please email the in the first place - I'll put you in touch with the relevant team member.